How Much Forex Leverage?

 Most traders realize that leverage is a double-edged sword, magnifying profits as well as losses.
 To answer the question “How much forex leverage?” we will look at examples for different account sizes and trading styles.
 But first, we need to set some money management ground rules.

 It is first important to note that only 1%, or less, of deposited capital should be risked on a given a trade.
 Risk is the difference between the entry price and the stop, multiplied by the size (lots) of the position.
 For instance let’s say you take a a long trade at 1.30 in the EUR/USD.
 You place a stop at 1.29, which is 100 pips lower than the entry price.
 In the EUR/USD each pip is $10 for trading a standard lot, $1 for a mini lot, and $0.10 for a micro lot.
 Therefore, the risk of the trade for one standard lot is $1000, $100 for a mini lot and $10 for a micro lot.
 If multiple lots are taken then the dollar risk for one lot would be multiplied by the number of lots taken.

 The dollar amount at risk should not exceed 1% of deposited capital.
 Some traders use up to 5% but do so at your own risk and long-term potential peril.
 There is always opportunities to take profits and re-enter or to add to a position as it moves favorably (adding as it shows us a profit which allows us to move stop as new entries are made, not increase our original risk).
-For more on “pyramiding” you can see my Investopedia article: Pyramid Your Way to Profits
+For more on this topic see the article on Proper Position Sizing.

 With some management guidelines under our belt, we can begin to consider how much leverage we should use/need for our account size and trading style.

 The easiest way to discuss leverage is to look at some examples of how much leverage is needed based on different combinations of account size and trading style.
 Let’s look at some examples: